SRIRAMAKASH/JAVA-MYSQL-JDBC-Project/README.md

 Java project for Ecommerce Web Application

 we used :
-  java  - UI design with user
+  java  - UI design with user.
-  Mysql - Database for Handling the information
+  Mysql - Database for Handling the information.
-  JDBC  - Driver act us connector for Java and Mysql
+  JDBC  - Driver act us connector for Java and Mysql.